svlada/springboot-security-jwt/etc/blog.md

 #### AjaxAwareAuthenticationFailureHandler

 AjaxAwareAuthenticationFailureHandler is invoked by Spring in case of authentication failure.
-You can create specific error message based on exception type that have occured during the authentication process.
+You can create specific error message based on exception type that have occurred during the authentication process.

 ```
 @Component